scratchdit/scratchdit/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ""
-labels: "status: needs triage, type: enhancement"
+labels: enhancement
 assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+# One line summary

+## What feature do you want?

-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want._

+## Why do you want this feature?

+_I'm always frustrated when ... / It would be nice if ..._

-**Describe alternatives you've considered**
+## Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+_Add any other context or screenshots about the feature request here._